Gentrification and Traveling Responsibly

 Published Jul 3, 2026 · updated Jul 3, 2026

 Yes, it is real, and no, you booking a week in Roma Norte is not the villain here.
-The honest version: a wave of remote workers earning dollars landed on two neighborhoods that were already gentrifying, and prices moved faster than local wages could.
+The honest version: a wave of remote workers earning dollars landed on a couple of neighborhoods that were already gentrifying, and prices moved faster than local wages could follow.
 You can travel here without pretending the problem does not exist, and without flagellating yourself either.
-What matters is where your money lands.
+What actually matters is where your money lands and how many long-term homes get pulled off the market so you can sleep in one.
+Here is the real picture and what to do with it.

 What actually happened

-The protests in 2025 in Mexico City were loud, and some of the anger got ugly and xenophobic.
-Strip that away and the core complaint is fair: people who grew up in a neighborhood cannot afford to stay in it.
+The protests in Mexico City in mid-2025 were loud, mostly around Parque Mexico and Condesa, and some of the anger tipped into ugly, xenophobic slogans.
+Strip that away and the core complaint is fair and specific: people who grew up in a neighborhood can no longer afford to stay in it.

 What locals actually say